smart-io/email-reader/README.md

 1. This library contains a command which is gonna check all new emails in your mailbox and give them to gearman.
 1 new email = 1 new task on gearman.
 2. The gearman job will read the email, parse it and then, dispatch it to your application.
-3. Once gearman is finished with this email, the email is moved to another folder to mark it as done.
+3. Once gearman is finished with this email, the email is move to another folder to mark it as processed.

 ##configuration
 | Config            | Default | Description                                          |